 ARFF personnel provide more than rescue operations.
 All firefighters are trained emergency medical technicians who provide quick response to on-airport medical emergencies.

 FOOD & BEVERAGE:

-- Starbucks (Center Terminal and Beyond Security Checkpoint)
+- PSP Coffee House (Center Terminal and Beyond Security Checkpoint)

 - California Vintages Wine Bar (Courtyard beyond Security Checkpoint)